On the structure of the top homology group of the Johnson kernel: Preliminaries and sketch of proof

-Therefore under the mapping $\psi$ the group $\PB_{g-1}$ is identified with the ''pure braid group on $g-1$ handles''.
-Since the pure braid group is generated by Dehn twists about separating curves it follows that the image of $\phi$ is contained in $\K_g$.
-The 5-lemma concludes the proof of Lemma \ref{lemma22}. \end{proof}
+Since the pure braid group is generated by Dehn twists about separating curves it follows that the image of $\psi$ is contained in $\K_g$.
+The 5-lemma completes the proof of Lemma \ref{lemma22}. \end{proof}